The King's School, Grantham: Academic attainment

 King's boys generally take ten to eleven General Certificate of Secondary Education (GCSE) examinations in Year Eleven (aged 15–16), and they have a choice of three or four A-levels in the sixth form.
 An Office for Standards in Education, Children's Services and Skills (Ofsted) inspection in May 2008 graded The King's School as "outstanding".
 The majority of students go on to higher education following the completion of their A-levels at the end of Year Thirteen (aged 17–18), and it is common for several boys to gain Oxbridge offers.

 School uniform

 A school uniform is in place at The King's School.
-The school expects all students to be "clean, neat and tidy in their appearance", with an expectation to be wearing full school uniform during their commute to and from the school, and when representing the school at occasions outside the school building and grounds.

-Boys are expected to have their shirts tucked in to their school trousers, and have clean, well groomed, natural color hair.

-The current uniform for boys attending the school is as follows:
+The current uniform for boys at the school is as follows: